we-sh/logger/README.md

 # Logger

-The logger library provide a tool to display some logging messages into a file.
+The logger library provides a tool to write some logging messages into a file.

 ### Use case

-The following snippet explain how to use the logger library :
+The following snippet explains how to use the logger library (see `test/main.c` to try this example) :

 ```C
 #include "logger.h"